 There's also no shortage of entertainment.
 Known as a bastion of musical and cultural history, musos and culture buffs will certainly enjoy the lifestyle in Detroit – it is the birthplace of both Motown and techno, after all.
 The city boasts a host of great live music spots, and big artists never miss a chance to visit.
-Plus, the city's calendar is overloaded with fun festivals and other annual events that newcomers shouldn't miss out on.
+Plus, the city's calendar is overloaded with fun festivals and other annual events that families shouldn't miss out on.
 The city also has many museums that offer a deeper look into its history.

 Detroit is slowly shaking off the shackles of a reputation of urban decay that has plagued it for years and is now once again a buzzing metro with lively bars and eateries, plenty to see and do and a lively atmosphere of rebirth.
 It's no wonder the city is once again attracting new residents in their droves; it seems everyone wants to be part of Project Comeback.